Generally, full-time J.D. students will have a tuition credit applied to cover the Summer Session Externship credits, with three exceptions:

 If a qualifying full-time J.D. student (i.e., one who does not fall within one of the exceptions above) has no other student account charges and receives a tuition bill for the summer externship course, the student should do nothing, and wait for the tuition credit to post.
 (If they have any other charges, they should pay them.)

-Please note: The above tuition policies and recommendations are not set by the Office of Experiential Education, and questions about any of them should be directed to the Office of Student Accounts or the Office of Financial Aid.
+Please note: The Office of Experiential Education does not set the above tuition policies and recommendations.
+Questions about any of them should be directed to the Office of Student Accounts.